A Family Trying to Get On With Life, In A Temporary Cardboard Home In A Fukushima Evacuation Center

 They could have done all of that if they had only had one thing.
 A Get Back To Life Plan.

-Believe me we know how that feels.
-For us, the day we realized how important that little plan was, was on a day that began like any other.
+The day we realized how important that little plan was, was a day that began like any other.

 I was a stay at home mom, and had just finished a load of laundry, before getting ready to start dinner.
 As I opened the cabinet to reach for a dish, the house shuttered.
 It felt like something had hit the roof — hard.
 A moment later there was an enormous roar, followed by a shock wave.
 The kitchen chairs flew across the room and everything was cascading off the countertop .
 I ran to the living room window and pulled back the curtains.
 All I could see was orange – everything was orange.
 I closed the curtains and opened them again thinking I had to be imagining this.
 But I wasn’t.